Gemma Ralph for website

 Overview

-Before coming to the Bar, Gemma spent ten years as a British Diplomat, serving both overseas and as the Legal Researcher in the Foreign, Commonwealth and Development Office (FCDO).
+Gemma has particular expertise in public law and public international law.
+Before coming to the Bar, she spent ten years as a British Diplomat, serving both overseas and as Legal Researcher at the Foreign, Commonwealth and Development Office (FCDO), where her work spanned the gamut of UK foreign policy, including Brexit and the Kenya Emergency Group Litigation.
+Gemma is currently instructed by GLD in several Afghan Resettlement claims.

 Expertise